patheros/PathSetManuals/modules/QuantumCompass.md

 ### Steps

-The `Max Steps Count`, `Steps Attenuveter` and `Steps CV` all control how many steps are in the sequence.
+The `Max Steps Count`, `Steps Attenuverter` and `Steps CV` all control how many steps are in the sequence.
 Anywhere between 1 and 64 steps are supported.
 Increasing or decreasing the step count does not change the underlying pattern of notes, it only truncates it.

 ### Ratchets

 Turning up the `Ratchet` knob adds ratcheting to some steps in the sequence.
 Ratcheted steps can play 2, 3 or 4 times in a single clock cycle.
 The switches bellow the ratchet know control which of these options are available.
-Ratchet also has an attenuveter and CV input.
+Ratchet also has an attenuverter and CV input.
 Note that ratcheting pulls from the next 3 notes in the sequence creating more melodic interest.
 Note that with the `Chaos` knob set to 0 the ratcheting effect is consistent each time the pattern repeats.

 ### Mutes